MedicineToken/Medical-SAM2/README.md

 ## 🚨 News
 - 24-08-05.
+Our Medical SAM 2 paper **ranked #1 Paper of the day** collected by AK on Hugging Face
+- 24-08-05.
 Update 3D example details and pre-processed BTCV dataset download link 🔗
 - 24-08-05.
 Update 2D example details and pre-processed REFUGE dataset download link 🔗
 - 24-08-05.
 Our Medical SAM 2 paper was available online 🥳